 The real superpower: monthly contributions

-The example above assumes you invest once and walk away.
-In reality, most people build wealth through consistent, ongoing contributions — adding money every month to a 401(k), IRA, or brokerage account.
+The example above assumes you invest once and never add another dollar.
+In reality, most people build wealth through consistent, ongoing contributions.
+You add money every month to a 401(k), IRA, or brokerage account.
+You contribute a little bit, regularly, for years.
+When you combine those regular contributions with compound growth, the results get dramatic fast.

 How often does compounding happen?